jpowerj/dsps/ch03/03-07-multivariate.md

 a ≤ x ≤ b.
 8. Suppose that the p.d.f. of a random variable X is as
 follows:

-f (x) = 1
-n!xne
-−x for x >0
-0 otherwise.
-Suppose also that for any given value X = x (x >0), the n random variables Y1, . . . , Yn are i.i.d. and the conditional p.d.f. g of each of them is as follows: g(y|x) = 1
+Suppose also that for any given value X = x (x >0), the n random variables Y1, . . . , Yn are i.i.d. and the conditional p.d.f. g of each of them is as follows:

+g(y|x) = 1
 x for 0 < y < x,
 0 otherwise.
+Determine

-Determine (a) the marginal joint p.d.f. of Y1, . . . , Yn and
+* (a) the marginal joint p.d.f. of Y1, . . . , Yn and
-(b) the conditional p.d.f. of X for any given values of Y1, . . . , Yn.
+* (b) the conditional p.d.f. of X for any given values of Y1, . . . , Yn.

 9. Let X be a random variable with a continuous distribution.
 Let X1 = X2 = X.
 a.
 Prove that both X1 and X2 have a continuous distribution.